Out of Province Student Studying in Canada

-A copy of your official mid-year transcripts for the current year
+- A copy of your official mid-year transcripts for the current year

-    - A letter of intent (if applying to Arts and Science, ALC, Liberal Arts, Honours Science, Honours Social Science, Honours Commerce or Math and Finance)
+- A letter of intent (if applying to Arts and Sciences; Arts, Literature and Communication; Liberal Arts; Honours Science; Honours Social Science; Honours Commerce; Math and Finance)

 - Music audition results if applying to the Music program